For many, the month of January is an easy checkpoint to stop and re-focus our eating habits after the holidays. Is that a bad thing? I don’t think so.

 Even when extra conscious of maintaining healthy living over the holidays, a reboot/refresh feels good in the weeks following.
 I’m usually sick of sweets and crave vegetables more than ever.

-This year more than anything, rather than focusing on what I “shouldn’t” eat to be healthy, I want to shift my attention more simply to what I SHOULD be eating.
+This year, rather than focusing on what I shouldn’t eat – like, for example, trying to avoid cards and/or sugar, I want to shift my attention to what I SHOULD be eating.
 How can I get one more serving of veggies into my day?
 Did I eat at least one piece of fruit?

 Gluten-Free High Protein Breakfast Pancake from Fannetastic Food

 I like to macerate frozen berries in a small saucepan and pour the warm liquid fruit on top.